ska-telescope/developer.skatelescope.org/src/tools/codeguides/cplusplus-codeguide.rst

 Tests:

 * Strive to achieve 100% code coverage.
-* Perform memory leak checks with standard tools.
+* Perform memory leak checks with standard tools such as ``valgrind``.
+Several tools to test code are included near the start of this page.

 Documentation: